LukeKuenneke/gitlab-ee/doc/administration/high_availability/database.md

 ### User information

-Various services require different number of configuration to secure the communication as well as running the service.
+Various services require different configuration to secure the communication as well as information required for running the service.
 Bellow you will find details on each service and the minimum required information you need to provide.

+#### Consul

+When using default setup, minimum configuration requires:

+- `CONSUL_DATABASE_PASSWORD`.
+Password for the database user.
+- `CONSUL_PASSWORD_HASH`.
+This is a hash generated out of consul username/password pair.
+Can be generated with:
+    ```sh
+    echo -n 'CONSUL_DATABASE_PASSWORDCONSUL_USERNAME' | md5sum
+    ```
+- You'll also need to supply the IP addresses or DNS records of Consul server nodes.

+Few notes on the service itself:

+- The service runs under a system account, by default `gitlab-consul`.
+  - If you are using a different username, you will have to specify it.
+We will refer to it with `CONSUL_USERNAME`,
+- There will be a database user created with read only access to the repmgr database
+- Passwords will be stored in the following locations:
+  - `/etc/gitlab/gitlab.rb`: hashed
+  - `/var/opt/gitlab/pgbouncer/pg_auth`: hashed
+  - `/var/opt/gitlab/gitlab-consul/.pgpass`: plaintext

 #### PostgreSQL

 When configuring PostgreSQL, we will set `max_wal_senders` to one more than the number of database nodes in the cluster.